wilsonmar/oss-perf/jmeter-setup.md

 Usually many JMeter servers need to be used to generate enough load to stress out an application infrastructure.

-Scripts are useful to save time and avoid mistakes, thus reducing troubleshooting frustrations.

 <a id="GrantAccess">
 ## Grant Access to server</a>